Last Updated on

 –Blended Irish Whiskey is a mix of the above mentioned styles.
 Examples are Black Bush, Jameson and Writers Tears.

 –Single Grain Whiskey is distilled from a column or Coffey still, not a pot still.
 Teeling’s Single Grain is a great example of this type of spirit.

-Some of the best whiskey tour experiences can be found at the Teeling Distillery, which is a Dublin Liberties Distillery, and at the Old Midleton Distillery in County Cork, where you can see Jameson being distilled first hand.
+Some of the best whiskey tours Ireland has to offer can be found at the Teeling Distillery, which is a Dublin Liberties Distillery, and at the Old Midleton Distillery in County Cork, where you can see Jameson being distilled first hand.
 In some of the distilleries, you may even be able to taste other spirits such as whiskey liqueur, vodka or gin (for example in the Dingle Distillery).